The entrepreneurship definition we like is the process of becoming a successful business owner.

 By the way, if you are in a lower income community, it's doubly important that you learn to understand and then cultivate entrepeneurship.
 That's because it's unlikely that you will attract outside investment, except by those who want to invest minimally to exploit your situation.
 Grow your own businesses if and when you understand that you have a market and that your neighborhood is up and coming, even if the rest of the world doesn't recognize that yet.

 Now we understand more.
-Increasingly there's recognition that nearly everyone can be an entrepreneur.
-A thought leader in this field is Saras Sarasvathy, who thinks that we might be ignoring the largest category of folks—those who would like to be entrepreneurs but don't know how.
+Increasingly we recognize that nearly everyone can be an entrepreneur.
+A thought leader in this field is Saras Sarasvathy, who thinks that we might be ignoring the largest category of folks—those who would like to be entrepreneurs but do not know how.

 We'll stay out of that debate, but we do think it's useful for a community to understand the laundry list of abilities, natural or acquired, that would be important to an entrepreneur.
 It includes: